 FEDERLE - SCHWARZWAELDER

-The Federle Schwarzwaelder family purchased this beautiful old adobe in Galisteo, New Mexico.
+The Federle Schwarzwaelder family purchased this beautiful old adobe in Galisteo, NM.

 At the time of the purchase the house was filled with plastic laminate cabinets, all wood vigas were painted white, the windows were all aluminum, and the adobe was melting back into the earth.